mramshaw/Python_Cassandra/README.md

 ## Cassandra driver

+The installation of the Cassandra driver (for Python) is slightly involved.

+There are also optional components (including non-Python components).

 #### Installation

-Install Cassandra driver as follows:
+Install the Cassandra driver as follows:

     $ pip install --user cassandra-driver